Currently there are no calls available

 After the Benediction, delivered by His Beatitude the Archbishop of Athens and all Greece Mr. Ieronymos, the Archbishop gave a brief greeting speech, in which he emphasised that love is the basis of ministering to the suffering fellow human as an image of God until his final breath.

-The event continued with a brief but heartfelt presentation by Galilee‘s scientific supervisor, Aliki Tserkezoglou, about the experience the Galilee team has gained by having provided care to more than 700 patients to this day, and the importance of providing Palliative Care to patients who experience a life-threatening illness and to their carers.
+The event continued with a brief but heartfelt presentation by the scientific supervisor of ''GALILEE'', Aliki Tserkezoglou, about the experience the ''GALILEE'' team has gained by having provided care to more than 700 patients to this day, and the importance of providing Palliative Care to patients who experience a life-threatening illness and to their carers.

 Lastly, the President, His Beatitude the Archbishop, supporters and partners were given a tour of the ''GALILEE'' facilities, which was followed by a reception.